phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

                         Path to the CloseRead directory.
   --igdetective_home IGDETECTIVE_HOME
                         Path to the IGDetective directory.
-  --customIG CUSTOMIG   Path to directory containing ${species_name}.customIG.txt, you could put it in the gene_position folder
+  --customIG CUSTOMIG   Path to DIRECTORY containing ${species_name}.customIG.txt (not path directly to the file), you could put it in the gene_position folder
 ```
 #### Run evalutaion and plotting pipeline
 To note, you will need to run each loci separatly for plotting.